lzim/mtl/03_mtl_red_learner_part_01_see.md

 **7. Click to view the "data" tab, which show your team's individual patient information.**

-- Patients who have requested restricted access to their information have asterisks (****) in Columns F & G. If you are a VA provider, you can still identify patients from Column H.
+- Patients who have requested restricted access to their information have asterisks (****) in Column F (dataDiag, dataHF) or Column E (dataMeas).
+If you are a VA provider, you can still identify patients from Column G (dataDiag, dataHF) or Column F (dataMeas).
 - Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
 - Providers can filter to find specific patients, or produce reports.
 - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary.